Van Life: Job Options for Digital Nomads

 - Sell your stuff on Etsy!
 You can ship any sold items at a post office when passing through towns!

 These aren’t the only options for work on-the-road, but as you can see, it covers a wide range of skill sets, making the Digital Nomadic lifestyle accessible to almost anyone.
+As we know, the Covid-19 pandemic has forced many businesses to reinvent the way that they operate.
+Many are transitioning to a more permanent work from home solution, potentially providing more opportunity to van life if you want to!

 I just showed you a variety of on-the-road job options, and the majority of them require WiFi- so how do you stay connected on the road?
 Sometimes vandwellers will need to escape to dark hotel rooms or coffee shops just to find a good free WI-FI connection, but I’ll break down some other options: